6 Unusual College Dorm Living Tips

 I lived in the dorms my entire undergrad, not getting an apartment until I was in grad school.
 I’m truly a dorm veteran.
 During my dorm years, I changed rooms and dorms several times, so I learned a lot about how dorm life works.

 Whether you choose to follow my dorm tips or someone else’s, the most important thing to remember is that your dorm room is your home.
-Maybe a temporary home, but still, your home for the time you live there.
 Just as with any home, you need to put thought into what you bring into it, how you’ll organize it, and how you’ll take care of it.
 These dorm living tips will help you think through those questions.

 6 Tips for Living in a College Dorm